Board-Certified Plastic Surgeon Serving Baltimore, Columbia, Owings Mills, Towson, Nearby Maryland & Lower Pennsylvania

 Your breasts are an inherent aspect of your womanhood, and you should feel confident about their appearance.
-If you want to enhance the size or shape of your breasts, breast augmentation can help you achieve the look and feel you desire.
-Breast augmentation continues to be one of the top plastic surgery procedures performed each year, and it may be just what you need to refresh your self-esteem and feel more comfortable in your body.
+If you want to enhance your breasts' size or shape, breast augmentation can help you achieve the look and feel you desire.
+Dr. Adam Basner's Baltimore breast augmentation office continues to be one of the top-performing plastic surgeons each year.
+The procedure may be just what you need to refresh your self-esteem and feel more comfortable in your body.

 Dr. Adam L. Basner has one of the largest breast surgery practices in the Baltimore area and has helped numerous women achieve beautiful results through breast augmentation.
 He is proud to be one of the few plastic surgeons who is a member of Mentor's Preferred Physicians Program.
 Mentor is a top breast implant manufacturer and only offers this honor to leading practitioners.

 Dr. Basner can help you understand all aspects of the breast augmentation procedure and which types of incisions, implants and placement options will be best for your body.
-To schedule a breast augmentation consultation at our Baltimore office, call 410-616-3000 or use the form on this page.
+To schedule a consultation for breast augmentation in Baltimore, MD, call 410-616-3000 or use the form on this page.

 - To achieve a more attractive breast size or shape